ibm-cloud-docs/dns-svcs/faq.md

 {: faq}

 {{site.data.keyword.dns_short}} is a global service and can be used from permitted networks in any {{site.data.keyword.cloud_notm}} region.

-## How do I update my Virtual Server Instance to use {{site.data.keyword.dns_short}} for name resolution?
-{: faq}

-This is operating system specific.
-For example, on some Linux distributions the `/etc/resolv.conf` file contains the IP address of the DNS resolver.
-This file should be updated with the IP address of the {{site.data.keyword.dns_short}} name servers, `161.26.0.7` and `161.26.0.8`.
-The configuration can also be updated through Cloud Init, where supported.
-Consult your operating system manuals for instructions on how to update DNS resolvers.
-See [Updating the DNS resolver for your VSI](/docs/dns-svcs?topic=dns-svcs-updating-dns-resolver) to learn how to update configuration to use {{site.data.keyword.dns_short}} Resolvers, for different distros.

 ## When creating a DNS zone, what is the purpose of the `Label` field?
 {: faq}